-Odometer Reading Date

-Repair Order # Dealer Code
+Odometer Reading Date Dealer Code Repair Order #

-Signature Authorized Chrysler Dealer

-36,000 Miles (60,000 km) or 36 Months Maintena ance Service Schedule
+16,000 Miles (26,000 km) o r 12 Months Maintenance Service Schedule

-- □ Change the engine oil and engine oil filter. - □ Rotate tires. - □ If using your vehicle for any of the following: Dusty or off-road conditions.
-Inspect the engine air cleaner filter; replace if necessary. - □ Inspect the brake linings; replace if necessary. - □ Inspect the front and rear axle fluid; change if using your vehicle for police, taxi, fleet, off-road or frequent trailer towing. - □ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 16,000 miles (26 000 km). - ☐ If using your vehicle for any of the following: Dusty or off-road conditions, Inspect the engine air cleaner filter; replace if necessary. - ☐ Inspect the brake linings, replace if necessary. - ☐ Inspect exhaust system.
+Perform the first inspection at 16,000 miles (26 000 km) or 12 months. - ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.

-Odometer Reading Date

-Repair Order # Dealer Code
+Odometer Reading Date Repair Order # Dealer Code

-Signature Authorized Chrysler Dealer